apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Golang/Gin.md

   	// Import the apitoolkit golang sdk
     "context"
   	apitoolkit "github.com/apitoolkit/apitoolkit-go"
+    "github.com/gin-gonic/gin"
 )

 func main() {
-    ctx := context.Background()

-  	// Initialize the client using your apitoolkit.io generated apikey apitoolkitClient, err := apitoolkit.NewClient(ctx, apitoolkit.Config{APIKey: "<APIKEY>"})
+	// Initialize the client using your apitoolkit.io generated apikey apitoolkitClient, err := apitoolkit.NewClient(context.Background(), apitoolkit.Config{APIKey: "w/JOLZAZOX0zz9BDhaZsT20b9DnGRoCeuLPk1LhXpD0CpNmV"})
-    ...
+	if err != nil {
+		panic(err)
+	}

 	router := gin.New()

 	// Register with the corresponding middleware of your choice.
 For Gin router, we use the GinMiddleware method. router.Use(apitoolkitClient.GinMiddleware)

-  	// Register your handlers as usual and run the gin server as usual. router.POST("/:slug/test", func(c *gin.Context) {c.Text(200, "ok")}) ...
+	// Register your handlers as usual and run the gin server as usual. router.POST("/:slug/test", func(c *gin.Context) { c.String(200, "ok") })

 }
 ```